thecodingwizardx/ollama_telegram_bot/README.md

 # 🚀 Features

 - **Real-time Response Streaming**: The bot streams responses **sentence by sentence**, providing a conversational and dynamic user experience.
+- **Multiple Chat Modes**: Using `/mode`, You can choose any chat mode like Coding Assistant, Travel Guide, Movie expert, etc..
 - **Fully Dockerized Bot**: Easy deployment and management through Docker, ensuring seamless integration and scalability.
 - **Asynchronous Messaging**: Support asynchronous interactions for a smoother user experience.
 - **Log Management in MongoDB**: Efficient log management, including storing queries and model responses in MongoDB.